ember-learn/guides-source/guides/release/using-typescript/core-concepts/invokables.md

 <button type='button' {{on 'click' this.pause}}>Pause</button>
 ```

-Let’s go one step further and switch to supporting for two [named blocks][nb]: a optional `title` block for a caption for the audio element, and a `fallback` block for the audio fallback where we previously used a `default` block.
+Let’s go one step further and switch to supporting for two [named blocks][nb]: an optional `title` block for a caption for the audio element, and a `fallback` block for the audio fallback where we previously used a `default` block.

 ```handlebars {data-filename="app/components/audio-player.hbs" data-diff="+1,+2,+3,+4,+5,-7,+8"}
 <figure>